tbisho/Be-Proud-Dashboard/README.md

 ### Future Developments

-Idenity what data would be most valuable to a user Make the dashboard interactive
+* Identify what data would be most valuable to a user
-Add animations to make the user feel like it's a celebration
+* Add animations to make the user feel like it's a celebration
+* Confetti.js !

 ### Credits